Miihir79/NotificationTracker/README.md

 - NotificationListenerService

 ## ⚠️ Warning ⚠️
-This app uses speacial permissions like:
+This app uses special permissions like:
 - BIND_NOTIFICATION_LISTENER_SERVICE : To get data of all the incoming notifications
 - QUERY_ALL_PACKAGES : To get information like app name, icon etc of various apps present in your device